How to Become a Notary in Alaska

 How much does it cost to become a notary public in Alaska?

-The cost to become a notary in Alaska is as follows:
+The cost to become a notary in Alaska includes:

-- An errors and omissions insurance policy to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you.
-(This step is optional.)
+6. An errors and omissions (E&O) insurance policy (optional) to protect yourself if you are sued for unintentional mistakes or if a false claim is filed against you.

 Do I need a notary errors and omissions (E&O) insurance policy to become a notary in Alaska?